neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 The internal cells (not the top row or left column) of the table should be mostly left blank.
 The program fills these in from the GTFS and Amtrak station data.

+For a column with multiple trains in the same column, a cell may contain a code (tsn / train number) saying *which train's departure/arrival times to use.
+This is the only way to override the default "first train listed wins" behavior.  ***not yet
+You can also force a cell to omit arrival time, or to omit departure time.
+These are largely intended for connection trains and trains which split.  ***not yet

-However, if you want to include special text, you can free-write it in a cell, and it will be copied into the final table. *not yet Examples include putting "to Chicago" in the cell after the last listed station for a train which continues to Chicago after leaving the last station listed in the timetable.
+If you include any other text, it will be copied into the final table.
+Examples include putting "to Chicago" in the cell after the last listed station for a train which continues to Chicago after leaving the last station listed in the timetable.